We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Men and children

 Most of Uqora’s customers are female, but males have also found the products to be effective.
 Some may consider drinking Target following catheter use, for example.
+Promote can not be used by men as it is specifically for vaginal health.

 Before administering Uqora’s products or any other new medicine to a child, check with their doctor.